 We have achieved pre-clinical proof-of-concept for RP-A601 in an animal model representative of PKP2-ACM, completed pharmacology and GLP toxicology studies, produced GMP drug product, and developed an appropriate potency assay to support a Phase I study.
 On May 9, 2023, we announced FDA clearance of the IND, and on June 8, 2023, we announced receipt of FDA Fast Track and Orphan Drug Designations.
+On May 29, 2024, we announced receipt of Orphan Medicinal Product Designation from the European Commission.
 Enrollment in the U.S. Phase 1 study is ongoing.